hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Bootstrap
+## Menu option 8 - Bootstrap

-**Menu option 8** creates datagroups and URL categories in bulk from a configuration manifest.
+Creates datagroups and URL categories in bulk from a configuration manifest.
 This is designed for standing up new environments, rebuilding after a migration, or ensuring a standard set of objects exists across your fleet.

 ### Bootstrap Configuration